Independence Day 2018 and 2019

-Independence Day in Ukraine comes on August 24th and looks back to the day in 1991 when the Ukrainian parliament declared Ukraine to be fully independent of the Soviet Union.
+Independence Day in Ukraine is celebrated every 24 August to remember the day in 1991 when the Ukrainian parliament declared the country to be fully independent of the Soviet Union.
 In 2018, the holiday falls on a Friday.

 |2018||24 Aug||Fri||Independence Day|

 Today, Independence Day is celebrated in Ukraine in a big way throughout the whole land.
 It is a day to remember the heroes of Ukraine’s past and honour those who fought and died to secured their long-desired independence.

 Although Ukrainians have always had their own language and culture, they have seldom had their own independent nation-state.
 For centuries, they were dominated by Russia, Poland, Turkey, and other foreign nations.